 Reducing cement content can take many forms, he said, including simply using less by specifying higher-quality aggregate or reducing water content.
 Kestner says successful lower-impact concrete specifications can be performance-based—stating the structural requirements (how much strength is needed when) and environmental requirements (like global warming potential per yard of concrete) rather than specifying a percentage of cement and SCMs.
 In other words, you might be able to reduce impacts further by asking for exactly what you want.
 Getting the structural engineer in direct dialogue with the ready-mix supplier is essential to this approach, he said.

-Cure times and subtle color differences can be a barrier when using SCMs, according to Meghan Lewis, associate at Mithun, but “concrete in the foundation is not as time sensitive,” and you don’t have to worry about color there, either.
+Cure times and subtle color differences can be a barrier when using SCMs, according to Meghan Lewis, a former associate at Mithun, but “concrete in the foundation is not as time sensitive,” and you don’t have to worry about color there, either.
 “You can have a huge impact just focusing on the foundation,” she suggested.
 That includes working with the structural engineer to ensure the foundation isn’t unnecessarily overdesigned—using less concrete in the first place.
 All this can be done without added costs.

-For the new Mexico City Airport project, Arup conducted extensive life-cycle assessment studies to reduce embodied carbon (the project is pursuing LEED v4 certification).
+For the proposed Mexico City Airport project, Arup conducted extensive life-cycle assessment studies to reduce embodied carbon (the project is pursuing LEED v4 certification).
 Although the team spent most of the analysis time on modeling the enclosure correctly, in the end, according to Arup’s Frances Yang, S.E., it was the concrete mixes as well as the efficiency of the unique structural steel design that helped cut the total embodied carbon of the planned building by 10% compared with a benchmark building.
 Embodied carbon reductions totaled 130 million kilograms of CO2 equivalent, she said—which is like taking 28,000 cars off the road for a year.

 Yang emphasized the importance of using reasonable regional benchmarks for concrete, since it’s already commonplace to replace some cement content with SCMs.
 (The team also studied the structural systems of several other airports with similar spans to establish a baseline tonnage of steel, she said.)
 The National Ready Mix Concrete Association publishes benchmark data that can be used for this purpose.
 “I don’t think it’s right to choose an all-cement mix” as a baseline for all mixes, Yang said.
 “Go with what you have experience seeing.”